 Valencia, the key component of Norasa, is situated in Namibia, the fifth largest uranium producing country globally and is one of only a few fully licensed undeveloped uranium deposits in the world.
-The Company announced the release of a DFS for Norasa in March 2015.
-The report was prepared by AMEC together with external consultants and Forsys Qualified Professionals.
+The Company released the DFS for Norasa in March 2015.
+The report was prepared by AMEC Foster Wheeler ("AMEC") together with external consultants and Forsys Qualified Professionals.
 AMEC is a leading international engineering and project management firm with prior involvement in the development of NI 43-101 Technical Reports for Norasa.
 SGS South Africa completed additional metallurgical studies including pilot plant testwork.